LMU ☀️ CMSI 3801

 Types

 2. In the Java programming language, if the class Dog were a subclass of class Animal, then objects of class Dog[] would be compatible with the type Animal[].
-Write a fragment of Java code that shows that this means that Java is not completely statically typed.
-Include in your answer a well-written explanation that shows you truly understand the difference between static and dynamic typing.
+Write a fragment of Java code that shows that this requires dynamic type checking.
+Include in your answer a well-written explanation that shows you truly understand the difference between static and dynamic types.

 If both Dog and Rat are subclasses of Animal, this code